Don’t Stop Telling Me I’m a Good Mom

 (Affiliate links included for your convenience)

-As a Mom, I worry about all the ways I am screwing it up.
+As a Mom, you worry about all the ways you are screwing it up.

-- I always forget to clip her fingernails.
+- You always forget to clip her fingernails.

-- We hardly ever eat dinner at the table anymore.
+- Family dinners are hardly ever at the dinner at the table anymore.

-- We read too much Everybody Poops and not enough stories from the children’s Bible.
+- You read too much Everybody Poops and not enough stories from the classics.

 I could go on, but you get the point.
-Maybe you have your own list.
-If you are a Mom, you probably do.
+If you are a Mom, you definitely have your own list.